nochinator/pykeys/README.md

 III. focusing (bringing to front) an app if it is already open /

   1. check if app is open ✔

-  2. get the pid of the app to be opened ✔
+  2. if its open focus it ✔

-  3. get the handle X
+  3. get the pid of the app to be focused ✔

-  4. actualy focus it X
+  4. actualy focus it /

 IV. saving hotkey /